achingachris/articles/cl0pkbtrw06q32onv75y83eau.md

 Postman can be used to test all API requests: `get/put/create/delete`

-If you are new to postman, I'd suggest you go through their Bootcamp: [https://web.postman.co/bootcamp](https://web.postman.co/bootcamp)
+If you are new to Postman, I'd suggest you go through their Bootcamp: [https://web.postman.co/bootcamp](https://web.postman.co/bootcamp)

-> I will be using the desktop application for the demos, they're no big differences from using the web version of postman.
+> I will be using the desktop application for the demos, they're no big differences from using the web version of Postman.

 # What this article covers: